nrb5089/radar/docs/source/tutorials/lab2-TxRx.rst

 For a discrete-time signal :math:`x[n]`, the power is similarly defined.

-For non-periodic sequences, the average power $P$ over all time is:
+For non-periodic sequences, the average power :math:`P` over all time is:
 :math:`P = \lim_{N \to \infty} \frac{1}{2N + 1} \sum_{n=-N}^{N} |x[n]|^2`

-For periodic sequences with period $N_0$, the average power :math:`P` is:
+For periodic sequences with period :math:`N_0`, the average power :math:`P` is:
 :math:`P = \frac{1}{N_0} \sum_{n=0}^{N_0-1} |x[n]|^2`

 Where:
 - :math:`x[n]` is the signal.
 - :math:`N_0` is the period of the sequence.

 In plain English, sum of squared absolute value of elements averaged over the length of the sequence.
-A scaling factor $P$ may be applied to a vector/array in order to obtain an "amplification" or "attenuation".
+A scaling factor :math:`P` may be applied to a vector/array in order to obtain an "amplification" or "attenuation".

 .. code-block:: python